hetu-script/hetu-script/docs/docs/docs/en-US/module/README.md

 Otherwise, every top level symbol will be exported by default.

-# Module

-Hetu script codes are a batch of **HTSource** files.
-If a source contains import statement, the parser will try to fetch another source content by the import path through the **HTResourceContext**.
-The default **HTResourceContext** provided by the Interpreter is **HTOverlayContext**, it will not handle physical files and you need to manually add String content into the context for modules to import from.

 ## Resource type

 Hetu script file have two different way to interpret, controlled by the **isScript** parameter in the eval method of the Interpreter class and the extension of the source file.